 Petersen Tegl is a Danish brickworks which manufactures and sells bricks with emphasis on excellent craftsmanship.
 As one of the few brickworks in the world, Petersen Tegl masters the art of firing brick with coal.
 The process adds vibrant colours in pale and dark shades to the waterstruck brick.
 More than half of Petersen Tegl’s range consists of 100% handmade products, including the world-famous Kolumba™.
 Petersen Cover™, also 100% handmade, is a tile product developed for covering roofs and facades.
 Manufacture of brick for special assignments is a key business area in which the brickworks work closely with architects and construction clients.

 Petersen Tegl was founded in 1791 and has been run by the same family in a direct line ever since.
-Today, the brickworks exports its products around the world, including the USA, Japan, Australia, Russia and several European countries.
+Today, the brickworks exports its products around the world, including the USA, Japan, Australia, India and several European countries.

 Join brickworks owner Christian A. Petersen on his daily tour through the production at the brickworks.
 PHOTO SERIES >